![]() |

 4) The accused shall be allowed to pose questions to the hearing officer or committee to be asked of witnesses against the accused.

-5) Where the accused is illiterate, the issues are complex, and it is unlikely the offender will be able to collect and present the necessary evidence, the aid of a fellow detainee or member of the staff shall be made available to the accused.
+5) When the accused has a disability that requires him or her to need special assistance, the issues are complex and it is unlikely he or she will be able to collect and present the necessary evidence, the aid of a fellow detainee or member of the staff shall be made available to the accused.

 7) Findings of the hearing officer or committee shall be reviewed by the jail administrator or designee, who may accept the decision or reduce the penalty imposed.